FloMau/gato-hep/docs/source/api/index.rst

 API Reference
 =============
-Welcome to GATO's documentation!
+Welcome to gato-hep's documentation!
 The following modules are contained in the API reference:

 .. toctree::
    :maxdepth: 1